red-hat-storage/ocs-training/ocp4ocs4/ocs4-disconnected-install.md

     - This can be done using the command `oc adm catalog build`.
 This command goes over a given catalog (e.g. redhat-operators) and builds an olm catalog image and then pushes it to the mirror registry.
     - Given `lib-bucket-provisioner` is currently a dependency for OCS installation, you will need to build a custom catalog image for for this Community operator.
 Future versions of OCS will not need lib-bucket-provisioner.

-2. Mirror all images that are required by OCS to a mirror registry which is accessible from the OCP cluster.
+2. Mirror all images that are required by OCS to a mirror registry running on a machine that has access to the Internet.
+Once the mirror registry has been updated, transfer the content of the mirror registry to a registry that can be accessed from your OCP cluster.
     - This is done using the command `oc adm catalog mirror`.
 This command goes over the CSVs in the catalog and copies all required images to the mirror registry.
     - To work around the missing `relatedImages` in the OCS and lib-bucket-provisioner CSV, you will need to manually mirror required images which are not copied with `oc adm catalog mirror`.
 This is done using `oc image mirror`.
     - The `oc adm catalog mirror` step generates the `imageContentSourcePolicy.yaml` file to install in the cluster.
 This resource tells OCP the external registry mapping for each image in the mirror registry.
 Add additional mirroring mappings for the missing `relatedImages` for OCS and lib-bucket-provisioner before applying `imageContentSourcePolicy.yaml`in the cluster.